Zequez/logseq-vault/pages/Vegan Cat Food Recipe.md

 - So we make a mix for 28 days; whatever weight we get we  divide by 28 and that's what we give to Meri each day.
 - Vitamin A capsules are 50000UI, so 1 cap for 6 moons
 - B12 is 1mg, so 1/2 pill for 6 moons
-- Taurine is powder, so we just weight it
+- Taurine is powder, so we just weight it daily; 162mg -
--
 - 27.33g / 164
 -